← Back to Guides

 Evidence: Verification statements, sustainability reports, supply chain programs, certifications.

 The implication: policies alone don't score well.
-You need to show the progression from policy → actions → results.
+You need to show the progression from policy to actions to results.
 Each level builds on the previous.

 Section-by-Section Strategy